You may be able to claim benefits to help you in your situation. You may also be able to get financial assistance from other organisations.

 Personal Independence Payment

 Personal Independence Payment (PIP) is a benefit for people aged 16 to State Pension age.
-It is for people who have problems moving around or looking after themselves.
+It is for people who have problems with daily living or moving around.

 Disability Living Allowance for Adults